RSS-Bridge/rss-bridge/README.md

 ### How to enable all bridges

-Write an asterisks in `whitelist.txt`:
+Write an asterisks to `whitelist.txt`:

     echo '*' > whitelist.txt